 Each state in the United States sets its own statutes based on the types of offenses.
 Depending on what the civil offense is, most range from two to four years with some exceptions.
 In most circumstances, the clock for the statute of limitations begins when the incident occurs (again, some caveats apply).
 For example, in medical malpractice civil lawsuits, the statute of limitations “clock” begins when the medical issue is discovered.

 Lawyers may seek exceptions if the victim is mentally disabled, medically disabled, a minor, or declared insane.

 “For more information on the Statute of Limitations, see our publication on a personal injury legal news site:- People Are Being Misled on The Time Limits on Making a Claim for an Injury Compensation Claim. ”

 Florida Civil Statute of Limitations

-What You Should Do After an Accident in Florida
+What To Do After an Accident With Injury in Florida

 If you are involved in a Florida car accident, you should always call the police.
 Even in a minor fender bender, you need to have a police report on file for the accident.
 Many insurance companies will require this report to fulfill any claims you submit for medical bills or damages.

 You should always seek medical attention immediately after an accident – even minor accidents.
 You want to have a record of any injuries that you sustained or seek a doctor’s opinion if there is an internal injury.
 Save all of your medical records as you or your lawyer may need them later on.

 If your car is damaged, keep all records of the damages.
 It would be best if you refrained from getting any repairs done until after the insurance company has done their assessment.
 If you opted for a car rental, now would be the time to utilize it while waiting for appraisal and repairs.
 Should repairs be necessary, make sure you keep all records (before and after).